Dionisiy/CA/excursion.md

 In this prooject you'll build a page layout usibg Bootstrap's grid.
-You'll also use Bootstrap's reusable components to add a navigation menu.
+You'll also use Bootstrap.